cbhagya/perfectphyloR/README.md

 #> [1] "hapMat"
 ```

 Once the `hapMat` object is created, you can reconstruct the perfect phylogeny partition with the function `reconstructPP()`.
-To illustrate, we show how to reconstruct partition at the second SNV position of `ex_hapMat`.
+To illustrate, we show how to reconstruct the partition at the second SNV position of `ex_hapMat`.

 ``` r
 # Reconstruct the partition at the SNV position 2.